This post may contain affiliate links. Please see my disclosure policy for details.

 Where to stay in Cemoro Lawang for Mount Bromo

 If you’re on a budget your options are limited as everywhere in Cemoro Lawang hotels are pretty pricey.

-We decided to stay the night at Café Lava as that was the cheapest choice at 300,000 rupiah for the night.
+We decided to stay the night at Café Lava as that was the cheapest choice at 300,000 rupiahs for the night.

-They also had a lovely restaurant which had a fire roaring for the frosty temperatures.
+They also had a lovely restaurant that had a fire roaring for the frosty temperatures.

 Compared to sea level it was absolutely freezing so if you’re backpacking prepare to put every layer of clothing you have on!